-An endowment is a special fund set up for providing permanent income support for named charity(ies).
+An endowment is a special fund set up for providing permanent income support for a named charity(ies).
 Donations into the endowment are invested and the earnings are distributed to the designated charities at least annually.
 Endowments may be established in the name of the donor or they can be named in honor or in memory of someone special.
-Because of the desire to serve all North Carolina Baptists, the Baptist Foundation will serve as permanent trustee for endowments both large and small.
-Endowments can be added to at any time and in any amount.
+Because of the desire to serve all North Carolina Baptists, the Baptist Foundation will serve as permanent trustees for endowments both large and small.
+Endowments can be added at any time and in any amount.
 Many choose to add significantly to their endowments by Last Will and Testament and other assets at the time of death.
 The Foundation will serve as trustee for endowments that include a variety of charities as long as Baptist ministries receive at least 51% of the endowment income.
 Click here for an endowment illustration.

 What is North Carolina Baptist Financial Services?

 North Carolina Baptist Financial Services (NCBFS) is a ministry of the North Carolina Baptist Foundation.
 It was established in 2009 as a wholly owned subsidiary of the North Carolina Baptist Foundation.
 NCBFS is a North Carolina not-for-profit religious corporation established to make loans to Baptist churches and Baptist entities in North Carolina.

 Are there any costs involved for a personal estate planning consultation or to have a speaker from the Baptist Foundation in our church?